xpack/web-jekyll/pages/vscode/quick-start.md

 ### Create a C version of the Hello World

-The project template is configurable, and can be invoked in interractive mode, which will ask the user for different choices, including choosing between C and C++ projects.
+The project template is configurable, and can be invoked in interactive mode, which will ask the user for different choices, including choosing between C and C++ projects.

-To do this from withon the xPack extension, select the **xPack: Create a Hello World project** and check the console for the questions.
+To do this from within the xPack extension, select the **xPack: Create a Hello World project** and check the console for the questions.